Gilisinai/Gilis-Weather/README.md

 # Weather App

-Weather app is an easy to use app that aloow us to searce for the weather in a specific city, and add to favorites.
+Weather app is an easy to use app that allows us to search for the weather in a specific city, and add to favorites.

 # Table Of Contents